 – passing the life in the UK test; and

-– having a speaking and listening qualification in English at B1 CEFR or higher, or its equivalent.
+– having a speaking and listening qualification in English.

 Many people are wondering if these changes are affecting the Life in the UK test itself.
 So it is important to note that the test itself has not changed.
 The test has the same format, and is based on the same study guide (“Life in the United Kingdom: A Guide for New Residents”) as before October 28, 2013.
 So just to be clear: no changes have been made to the test.
 The requirements (for settlement or naturalisation) have changed, but not the test itself.

 According to the Home Office, a certain level of English (speaking and listening) is necessary for a successful integration into the British community.
 It is true that being able to communicate with the wider community (not just your own community) is essential for many practical reasons, to find a job, to understand all kind of administrative/official procedures, to start a business, to travel around, and so on.
-The Home Office will accept a range of English language qualifications as evidence that your speaking and listening qualification in English is at B1 CEFR or higher.
+The Home Office will accept a range of English language qualifications as evidence that your speaking and listening qualification in English is sufficient.